grantfreese/motorware_rtos_integration/README.txt

 Important note:
 	This code is provided as-is.
 Stability is not guaranteed, nor likely.

+License
+	This code is licensed under the same BSD license that applies to TI's original Motorware code.

 Current tool versions:
 	CCS 6.1.2.00015
 	TI Compiler 6.4.10